moula123490/moula123490/README.md

 ---

 ## 🚀 About Me
-I’m a **Power BI Developer & Data Analyst** with **4 years of experience** in Power BI, Python, Oracle SQL, and Excel.
+I’m a ** Data Analyst & Power BI Developer ** with **4 years of experience** in Power BI, Python, Oracle SQL, and Excel.
 I build **interactive dashboards**, automate reporting workflows, and deliver **data-driven solutions** that help teams make smarter business decisions.

 ---